Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 • DO 8GB Plan: $88/month (4 cores, 8GB RAM, 160GB storage)

-The Starting prices mentioned above are for DigitalOcean.
+The starting prices mentioned above are for DigitalOcean.
 Other Cloud providers are available at different price points, like Vultr and Linode at $14/month, AWS at $20.56/month, and Google Cloud at $37.45/month.

 Best For: Cloudways is best suited for website owners who need more power and flexibility over shared hosts and are not ready for the cost of premium managed WordPress hosts.